 PROOFREAD, PROOFREAD, PROOFREAD your abstract submission while online!
 The Book of Accepted Abstracts will be posted at the ACSP website, so it is important that references are complete, all names are spelled correctly, and the text is proofread thoroughly.
 We cannot edit your submission after publication and there will not be an opportunity for you to edit your work after the abstract submission deadline.

 Preparing for #ACSP2018

-You are required to submit a final paper to both your session discussant and conference organizers by Tuesday, October 2, 2018.
-Final papers are required for those presenting in a paper session or pre-organized session, but not required for posters, roundtables, or lightning presentations.
+You are required to submit a final paper to both your session discussant and conference organizers by Tuesday, October 8, 2019.
+Final papers are required for those presenting in a paper session or pre-organized session, but not required for posters or roundtables.